 TFL Trigger Point Treatment

-The easiest way to learn how to treat trigger points in the TFL muscle would be to find a massage therapist, physical therapist, or other professional trained in trigger point therapy to show you how to find and treat TrPs in the muscle.
+The easiest way to learn how to treat trigger points in the TFL muscle would be to find a massage therapist, physical therapist, or other professional trained in trigger point therapy to show you how to find and treat TrPs.
 Be sure to inquire about their training before making an appointment!

 The key to successful trigger point therapy is consistency in treatments.
 Trigger points should be treated 1-2 minutes per treatment several times during the day until the trigger point is gone.

-The TheraCane Massager is a tool used in the TrP Workbook to treat the TFL muscle as well as many other muscles.
+The TheraCane Massager is a tool used in the TrP Workbook to treat the TFL muscle and many other muscles.
 If you are interested in TrP self-treatment, the Thera Cane is worth the investment.

 How Long Before I Feel A Reduction In Pain?

 You often feel a reduction in pain and stiffness in just a few treatments though it can take several days for the trigger point to resolve.